IEntin/ClientServer/README.md

 This parameter controls the task size(the number of requests in the batch) and\
 memory footprint of the application.
 The latter is important for embedded systems.

+"NumberTaskThreads" is the number of work threads.
+The default\
+value 0 means that the number of threads is std::hardware_concurrency

 Client can request diagnostics for a specific task to show details of all stages of business calculations.\
 This setting is '"Diagnostics" : true' in the client ProgramOptions.json.
 It enables diagnostics only\
 for that client.